 - Spend time improving your credit history or comparing other credit cards.

-- Apply for another credit card after a few months to give time for credit score repairal.
+- Apply for another credit card after a few months to give yourself time to repair your credit score.

-You can use our guide on reasons why your credit card might have been declined to get started.
+You can use our guide on reasons why your credit card might’ve been declined to get started.

-Instant approval credit cards are an easy way to apply for a credit card online and get your credit card sooner.
-As instant approval credit cards still require you to meet the relevant eligibility requirements, it’s important to compare your options and prepare your application before submitting it to improve your chances of approval.
+Instant approval credit cards are a convenient way to apply for a credit card online and get your credit card sooner.
+As instant approval credit cards still require you to meet the relevant eligibility requirements, it’s important to compare your credit card options and prepare your application before submitting it to improve your chances of approval.